Olaxan/dual-deserts/report.md

 Even on fairly good computers it is common to get stutters when modifying the terrain,
 	 especially on the seams of chunks, where up to 8 chunks will need to be remeshed instantly.

-There are a few graphical quirks that occasionally arise in the distant terrain, such as "spikes" appearing.
-I'm confident that these could be erased fairly easily by dialling back the Dual Contouring parameters with regards to chunk size.
+The graphical issues in distant terrain, as well as the cracks between chunks can no doubt be adressed by dialling back the Dual Contouring parameters with regards to chunk size.

 Chunks lack occlusion testing, and as a result will render even if they are completely enclosed in neighbouring terrain chunks, or completely empty.
 If caves were to be added, this would cause such terrible overdraw problems that the game would grind to a halt.